Letting the Wisest Part Drive

 And you realize, oh . . . okay.
 This is why I felt nudged to do that.

-This is what it looks like to become a conscious participant in your own unfolding—to trust the clues your higher self is always trying to give you.
+This is how we become conscious participants in our own unfolding—to trust the clues our higher selves are always trying to give us.
+To not over-ride them with logic.

 Eventually, with practice, the impulses get louder, clearer, and more obvious.
 Sometimes (maybe often) they come with a sense of purpose or direction you can’t explain.

-As you follow these impulses, you start to learn what true satisfaction actually is.
+And this is what true satisfaction actually is.
 It’s not spiritual fireworks, manifestation trophies, or achievements.
-It’s not loud.
-It’s the quiet, grounded feeling of being in alignment with the Real You—with that inner pull.
+It’s the quiet, grounded feeling of being in partnership with the Real You—with that inner pull.

-As Jed McKenna put it, “Jane Roberts said that miracles are nature unimpeded, which is a good way of saying that if you take your hand off the tiller, the boat will steer itself and do a vastly better job of it than you ever could.”
+As Jed McKenna put it, “If you take your hand off the tiller, the boat will steer itself and do a vastly better job of it than you ever could.”